chenz16/MPC/README.md

 * The Model: This MPC project uses the kinematic model introduced in the course material.
 It has 6 states i.e. position x, position y, vehicle speed v, vehicle yaw angle, tracking position error (vehicle y - desired y as function of x) and tracking vehicle yaw error (vehicle yaw - desired yaw as function of x).
 The model also contains two actuators: front wheel steering angle, and vehicle acceleration (throttle).

-* Timestep Length and Elapsed Duration (N & dt): dt is set as simulation time 0.1s.
+* Timestep Length and Elapsed Duration (N & dt): dt is set as 0.1s.
 N is set at 20 meaning totally the system looks ahead 2s.
 Different values were tried, e.g. N = 25, dt=0.1; N=40, dt=0.05.
 Bad combination of different dt, N and weights in the cost function could lead to instability.
 Suggest Udacity to including very basic stability analysis material (NOT JUST CODING).

 * Polynomial Fitting and MPC Preprocessing: third order polynomial was chosen.
 The way-points were first converted to vehicle coordination system from global coordination system.
 Then the new way-points in vehicle coordination system were fit by 3th order polynomial curve, which was passed through MPC solver.